University Policies

 Solicitation means 1) the sale or offer for sale of any property, goods, products or services, including the distribution of literature to promote a commercial message; or 2) the receipt of or request for any gift or contribution.

-Solicitation on campus is prohibited, except for activities approved by the Dean of Students, or designee, which includes Student Involvement @ LBJSC.
+Solicitation on campus is prohibited, except for activities approved by the Dean of Students, or designee, which includes the Department of Student Involvement & Engagement.

-The process for obtaining approval for solicitation on campus can be found on the Student Involvement @ LBJSC website.
+The process for obtaining approval for solicitation on campus can be found on the Student Involvement & Engagement website.

 • Any solicitation activity planned for a residence hall must also be approved by the director of Housing and Residential Life, or designee.
 Door-to-door solicitation in any residence hall or campus apartment complex of any kind is prohibited; and